One Sec Alternative for iPhone (2026)

 5. Brick: Hardware commitment device

-Brick is the strictest escalation in the category.
-The physical action defeats automatic behavior in a way software-only solutions cannot match.
-For users who outgrew One Sec because their automatic habit defeats any software friction, Brick adds a real-world step that the habit cannot bypass.
+Brick is a small NFC-tagged hardware device.
+You block apps in the Brick app and unlock them by tapping the phone against the Brick, which means physically walking to wherever it is stored.
+That makes it the strictest escalation in the category, because the physical action defeats automatic behavior in a way software-only tools cannot.
+If you outgrew One Sec because your automatic habit powers straight through any on-screen friction, Brick adds a real-world step the habit cannot skip.

 How to pick